 Do Some Stretching Exercises

 With the added weight, you will notice that your ankles and feet are sore after a hike.
 The best way to prevent this is to do stretching exercises that focus on the lower part of your legs (below the knees).
-Here’s a video on some stretching exercises for pregnant women.
 You can do these exercises regularly at home or even during hikes.

 Pick an Even Terrain